LmanTW/themify.nvim/documents/api.md

 ### Events

-- `update` | When something is updated that requires an interface update.
+- `update` | When something is updated that requires a window update.
 - `state_update` | When the state of any of the colorscheme is updated.

 # Types